cmu-sei/foundry-docs/docs/gameboard/reports-beta.md

 !!! note
     The existing Reports functionality has not been deprecated; reports are still available under **Admin**, **Reports**, **User Reports**, **Board Reports**, etc.

-Five report "cards" display the three reports available in beta:
+Five report "cards" display the five reports available in beta:

 - **Challenges Report:** View information about the challenges configured in the Gameboard app.
 This report is good for site utilization metrics related to challenges, challenge deploys, and challenge solves.
 - **Enrollment Report:** View a summary of player enrollment data; who enrolled when, which sponsors do they represent, and how many played challenges.